mliond/Final-Project/README.md

 Day 2: Built basic layout.
 Right side map.
 Left side details.
 If user clicks marker on map, the respective details are shown through jQuery.
 Enabled picture upload and association with Item model through Paperclip gem and Formdata.

 Day 3: Embedded creating a new instance through jQuery.
 Toggle between map data view and marker for this functionality.
 User can drag marker to find location, which triggers a reverse geocode through Google API.
 Shows readable address in the location input.

+Day 4: Refactored JS, added Autocomplete form, map only loads viewport, toggle between unclaimed and all items.
+Minor: Turned off map POI and transit data, which was distracting from the data.